Telegram-Mini-Apps/telegram-apps/apps/docs/platform/about.md

 Really simple, isn't it?
 But to make much more serious and bigger applications, we recommend using more solid technologies, such as `TypeScript`, `React`, `SCSS`, etc.

 So, if we want to create a Mini App, we should create a standard web application with any technology stack.
-The only thing Telegram needs from the developer is the application URL to download it from.
-It will be used as a source for WebView, which will lead to application being downloaded and displayed.
+The only thing Telegram needs from the developer is the application URL.
+This URL will be used as a source for the WebView component of the Telegram client, which will load and display the application within Telegram.

 ## Usage